krish-navulla/SecureTLForIrisBiometrics/README.md

 **Implementing The Secure Triplet Loss For Template Cancelebility In Iris Biometrics**
 Vamshi Krishna Navulla
-*Department of Computer Science and Engineering University at Buffal0*
+*Department of Computer Science and Engineering University at Buffalo*
 vnavulla@buffalo.edu

 ## Summary
 (1) **Data Preprocessing**
 The data pre-processsing is done in the aux_functions.py, when called from the iris_prepare_AMF_inception.py.
 Also, the images are transformed in the dataset.py when called from the trainer scripts.
 (2)**Fine Tuning**
 Fine Tuning The models are loaded in the models.py in their respective init functions.
 The freeze member functions are responsible for freezing the layers.
 (3) **Training**
 Training The traning is done in respective scripts, iris_secure_Inception/iris_secure_attention for inception resnet and Vit models respectively.
 (3) **Results**